The Best of Earth, Wind & Fire, Vol. 1

-The Best of Earth, Wind & Fire, Vol. 1 is the first greatest hits album by the American band Earth, Wind & Fire issued on November 23, 1978 by ARC/Columbia Records.
+The Best of Earth, Wind & Fire, Vol. 1 is the first greatest hits album by the American band Earth, Wind & Fire issued on November 23, 1978, by ARC/Columbia Records.
 The album peaked at No. 3 on the Billboard Top Soul Albums chart and No. 6 on the Top LPs chart.
-The Best of Earth, Wind & Fire, Vol. 1 has been certified Quintuple Platinum in the US by the RIAA.
-As well Platinum in both the UK and Canada, by the BPI and Music Canada, respectively.
+The Best of Earth, Wind & Fire, Vol. 1 has been certified quintuple platinum in the US by the RIAA, and platinum in both the UK and Canada, by the BPI and Music Canada, respectively.

 Background

 Produced by Maurice White, The Best of Earth, Wind & Fire, Vol. 1 was the first album released by ARC Records, his subsidiary record label.
 A 1999 reissue featured two bonus tracks entitled MegaMix and MegaMix 2000.

 Singles

+The album produced two new songs: "Love Music" and "September".
+"September" was released a week prior the album release and peaked at Nos.
+1 and 8 on the Billboard Hot Soul Songs and Hot 100 charts, respectively.
+"September" reached No. 3 on the UK Pop Singles chart.

-The album produced three new songs and two singles.
-The LP's first single, "Got to Get You into My Life", preceded the album by a few months and was first included on the 1978 soundtrack Sgt.
+Another 1978 single, "Got to Get You into My Life", preceded the album by a few months and was first included on the 1978 soundtrack Sgt.
 Pepper's Lonely Hearts Club Band from the feature film with the same title.
 The single reached Nos.
-1 & 9 on the Billboard Hot Soul Songs and Hot 100 charts, respectively.
+1 and 9 on the Billboard Hot Soul Songs and Hot 100 charts, respectively.
 "Got to Get You into My Life" was Grammy nominated in the category of Best Pop Vocal Performance by a Duo, Group or Chorus.
 The song went on to win a Grammy for Best Instrumental Arrangement Accompanying Vocalist(s).

-The second single, "September" peaked at Nos.
-1 and 8 on the Billboard Hot Soul Songs and Hot 100 charts, respectively.
-"September" reached No. 3 on the UK Pop Singles chart.